DaBusch/netbattalion/netbatJS/README.md

 # netbatJS

-A minimalistic javascript framework to put all your javascript code into your HTML-dom attributes.
+A minimalistic javascript reactivity framework to put javascript code into your HTML-dom attributes.
 Inspired by Alpine JS and HTMX.

 Just 412 Bytes!!!
 (This README has 720 Bytes)